onqtam/awesome-cmake/README.md

 ## Modules

 * [rpavlik/cmake-modules](https://github.com/rpavlik/cmake-modules) - A collection of CMake modules.
 There are a number of find modules, especially for virtual reality and physical simulation, some utility modules, and some patches or workarounds for CMake itself.
 [BOOST][BOOST]
 * [bilke/cmake-modules](https://github.com/bilke/cmake-modules) - This is a collection of additional CMake modules.
 Most of them are from Ryan Pavlik.
-[BOOST][BOOST]/BSD
+[BOOST][BOOST]
 * [Eyescale/CMake](https://github.com/Eyescale/CMake) - Common CMake modules.
 [BSD3][BSD-3-Clause]
 * [tcbrindle/sdl2-cmake-scripts](https://github.com/tcbrindle/sdl2-cmake-scripts) - CMake scripts for finding the SDL2, SDL2_image and SDL2_ttf libraries and headers.
 [BSD2][BSD-2-Clause]
 * [nerdvegas/vfxcmake](https://github.com/nerdvegas/vfxcmake) - CMake Find modules for common vfx software, and general CMake utility code.
 [LGPL][LGPL]